With the Inaugural Amazing Port Moresby Marathon, Papua New Guinea becomes the the 197th Sovereign Nation to hold an annual Olympic Distance Marathon.

 This new beginning for Marathon Running in Papua New Guinea is the inspiration of the Port Moresby Road Runners, a club founded in the 1979 who to this day still meet and run every Saturday afternoon.
 Within the club are are seasoned Marathoners, who run Marathons all over the world, and now are bringing an Olympic Marathon Distance Race/Festival to their home, Port Moresby.

 As part of this inaugural Marathon, we have invited the international group, Globetrotters Marathon Club, to not only run our Marathon, but to make Port Moresby the venue for they Annual General Meeting.
-Here is a link to our proposed course, which not only starts and finishes in the Sir Hubert Murray Stadium, bit passes back through it 4 times, and is always within 100metres (110 yards) of the Coral Sea.
+Here is a link to our proposed course, which starts and finishes at the iconic APEC Haus and is always within 100metres (110 yards) of the Coral Sea.